ClassicCollins/Heart-Disease-Prediction/README.md

 <!-- RESULTS -->
 ## Result
 * XGBoost outperformed other models in terms of accuracy and cross-validation scores.
-  However, the second Random Forest model achieved the highest leaderboard score and was ultimately submitted
+  However, the SVM and Random Forest model achieved the highest leaderboard score and was ultimately submitted

 <p align="right">(<a href="#readme-top">back to top</a>)</p>